 I started with my family physician.
 My tongue did have a blotchy look to it, so he prescribed Diflucan, a common antibiotic used to cure yeast infections.
 It was determined I probably had thrush.
-However after being on Diflucan for 3 months and no change to my tongue, he ruled that I did not in fact have Thrush and he really at that point had no answers for me.
+However, after being on Diflucan for three months with no change to my tongue, he ruled that I did not, in fact, have thrush.
+At that point, he really had no answers for me.

 Possible Causes of BMS

 Like me, you are probably wondering what the heck causes BMS!
 This is where the grey area is.
 No two doctors can agree on why someone gets BMS.
 However, I will list some of the reasons cited: